cnl-berkeley/stable_projects/ERI_OFC_Sulcation/README.md

   - Both folders include txt files describing the data in the csv files.

 ### Dependencies & Requirements ###
-  - All R code, and packages needed to run the non-LASSO analyses are located in */data/non_LASSO/Cortex.R*.
+  - All R code and packages needed to run the non-LASSO analyses are located in */data/non_LASSO/Cortex.R*.
   - All csv files needed to run the non-LASSO analyses are located in */data/non_LASSO/data*.

-  - All csv files, Python code, and packages needed to run the LASSO analyses are located in */data/LASSO/Cortex.ipynb*.
+  - All Python code and packages needed to run the LASSO analyses are located in */data/LASSO/Cortex.ipynb*.
   - All csv files needed to run the LASSO analyses are located in */data/LASSO/data*.